haasem/haasem.github.io/README.md

 ## Further Education

-- Various Trails modules and projects on Trailhead.com in the areas of Sales Cloud, Service Cloud, Field Service Lightning, APEX and Lightning Web Components, Reports and Dashboards and others
+- Various Trails modules and projects on Trailhead.com in the areas of Sales Cloud, Service Cloud, Field Service Lightning, APEX and Lightning Web Components, Reports and Dashboards, and others
 - Coaching training at the Haufe Akademie
 - Udemy courses: Python, machine learning, solution architecture, Javascript